rust-lang/rust/src/doc/rustc-dev-guide/src/profiling.md

 # We won't be running it, so no point in compiling debug checks.
 debug = false

-# Caution: This changes the output of llvm-lines.
-# Using a single codegen unit gives more accurate output, but is slower to compile.
+# Using a single codegen unit gives less output, but is slower to compile.
-# Changing it to the number of cores on my machine increased the output
-# from 3.5GB to 4.1GB and decreased compile times from 5½ min to 4 min.
-codegen-units = 1
-#codegen-units = 0 # num_cpus
+codegen-units = 0  # num_cpus
 ```

-What I'm still not sure about is if inlining in MIR optimizations affect llvm-lines.
-The output with `-Zmir-opt-level=0` and `-Zmir-opt-level=1` is the same,
+The llvm-lines output is affected by several options.
-but it feels like that some functions that show up at the top should be to small
+`optimize = false` increases it from 2.1GB to 3.5GB and `codegen-units = 0` to 4.1GB.

+MIR optimizations have little impact.
+Compared to the default `RUSTFLAGS="-Zmir-opt-level=1"`,
+level 0 adds 0.3GB and level 2 removes 0.2GB.
-to have such a high impact.
-Inlining should only happens in LLVM though.
+Inlining currently only happens in LLVM, but this might change in the future.